annotation/text-fabric/tf/docs/about/annotate.md

     The tool also provides a default for the first feature, the entity identifier, basically a lower case version of the full name where the parts of the name are separated by dots.

+*   `spaceEscaped`: set this to True if your corpus as tokens with spaces in it.
+    You can then escape spaces with `_`, for example in spreadsheets where you specify annotation instructions.

 *   `transform`: the tool can read a spreadsheet with full names and per name a list of occurrences that should be marked as entities for that name.